SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ![](assets/chapter-10-images/06.Print-sign-01.png)

 Our next step is **implementing** logic by which our program will check if the number is positive or negative.
 From the example, we can see that there are 3 cases:  if the number is bigger and smaller than zero or if it's zero.
-We will make three conditional statements in the body of the function.
+We will make three conditional statements in the body of our function.

 Our next step is to call the function we have created: